codybrom/gpt-context-generator/README.md

 This Visual Studio Code extension helps you generate context for .js/.jsx and .ts/.tsx files, making it easier to collaborate with AI models like OpenAI's GPT-4.
-The extension generates context by pulling in non-CSS dependencies such as API pages that are referenced in your code.
+The extension generates context by pulling in local dependencies such as API pages that are referenced in your code.
 It also respects `.gitignore` rules to avoid including unnecessary files.

 ## Features